BLACK STAR RIDERS RELEASE FOURTH TRAILER FOR 'HEAVY FIRE'

 BLACK STAR RIDERS RELEASE FOURTH TRAILER FOR ‘HEAVY FIRE’

+January 12, 2017 ?
+Los Angeles, CA ?
 BLACK STAR RIDERS are set to release their forthcoming album Heavy Fire on the February 3rd via Nuclear Blast Entertainment.
 In anticipation of this release, the band has unveiled a fourth video in which Damon Johnson, Ricky Warwick and Scott Gorham discuss how the album’s title track came about.
+Check out the video here: https://youtu.be/xp_4OMk6T5U

 Damon Johnson comments, “I just remember showing up at the studio when we were actually making the album and there was the original title, ‘The Salvation’.
 Then one day I looked up at the board and the title had been changed to ‘Heavy Fire’, which was a song we had decided not to make and I’m like, what’s happening?!
 He [Ricky] says, ‘oh I’ve changed the lyric mate, you’re gonna love it, check it out!'”